-For the purpose of the Projected Operating Results, we assumed that the first unit of the PSEC would be substantially completed and ready for continuous energy production by August 1, 2011, and the second by May 1, 2012, based on projections provided by PSGC.
-Based on our review of the overall PSEC schedule, its construction status as of the date of this Report, equipment procurement and delivery status and Bechtel's ability, we believe this schedule is achievable provided that construction management, construction oversight and contract incentives are pursued aggressively throughout the PSEC construction period by the PSEC Owners.
+For the purpose of the Projected Operating Results, we assumed that the first unit of the PSEC would be substantially completed and ready for continuous energy production by January 1, 2012, and the second by August 1, 2012, based on the first full months following the guaranteed dates contained in the Restated EPC Contract, which are December 6, 2011, and August 1, 2012, respectively.
+Based on our review of the overall PSEC schedule, its construction status as of the date of this Report, equipment procurement and delivery status and Bechtel's ability, we believe this schedule is aggressive but achievable provided that construction management, construction oversight and contract incentives are pursued aggressively throughout the remaining construction period by Bechtel and the PSEC Owners, and that construction issues that have occurred in the past are quickly resolved.